 - All teams must pre-register for this event by March 31st.

-- All entries must be a fully functional game
+- All entries must be a fully functional game (a game with at least one playable level, title and end screen)

 - All game components (programming, art, music, etc..) must be developed within the 168-hours (one week) leading up to the expo.